Nicolasbcrrl/h1_First_Steps/README.md

     $ less example.txt

-> The **"ls /etc|less"** command allows you to generate an output of all commands to be read on one screen at a time by sending the output to less
+> The **"ls /etc|less"** command allows you to generate an output of all commands to be read on one screen at a time by sending the output to less.

     $ ls /etc|less